ashrafalaghbari/GA-TCN-LSTM/README.md

 df['BORE_GAS_VOL'] = clean.treat_outliers_in_rate(data, 'BORE_GAS_VOL', 'ON_STREAM_HRS')
 ```

-Please note that this project was developed using `Python 3.10.7`.
-If you encounter any compatibility issues, try using the same version of Python.

 To use the `OilDataCleaner module`, users can refer to the file itself as everything is documented there.
 To see examples of using this module, users can refer to the data cleaning file in `/data_preprocessing/data_cleaning.ipynb`, as it was used to clean the dataset and exemplify the usage.

 That's it!
 You should now be able to use the `GA-TCN-LSTM` forecasting model, run the Jupyter Notebooks, and use the `OilDataCleaner` module.